 CIT Bank doesn’t provide any commercial accounts or credit options, so it’s not ideal for small business owners.
 Some online banks, including First Internet Bank of Indiana, do have commercial deposit accounts and financing departments.

-You can’t get a loan, a line of credit, or a credit card from CIT Bank.
-If you prefer to borrow from the same bank you keep your deposits with, look to an alternative like First Internet Bank of Indiana, which offers credit cards, mortgages, auto loans, personal loans, and commercial credit products.
-Or, try Capital One 360, which offers mortgages and credit cards.
+Other than home loans, CIT Bank has little in the way of borrowing options.
+If you prefer to borrow from the same bank you keep your deposits with, look to an alternative like First Internet Bank, which offers credit cards, mortgages, auto loans, personal loans, and commercial credit products.

 3. Required Disclosures Are Hard to Find